JKurzer/SimInT/README.md

 # SimInT
 Simple Input Tester performs a series of basic calisthenics with the GameInput API to tell you about your devices.
 It's made to deduce the ADC bandwidth for joysticks, among other things.

-Currently unfinished and unmaintained, but the core findings are:
+Core findings are:

-8-10 bits per stick axis is enough, and stick axis is no more than 16 bits in hardware.
+- 8-10 bits per stick axis is enough, and stick axis is no more than 16 bits in hardware.
-Fixed point representation for stick axis is sufficient.
+- Fixed point representation for stick axis is sufficient.
-A sample rate of 120hz is sufficient for most hardware.
+- A sample rate of 120hz is sufficient for most hardware.
-Some mice may functionally support higher.
+- Some mice may functionally support higher.
-Triggers should be treated as digital buttons on all non-PS5 non-Sony controllers.
+- Triggers should be treated as digital buttons on all non-PS5 non-Sony controllers.
 Period.

 ## Most control latency is due to implementation details in your engine.
 - Most engines use a fixed tick.
 On average, this adds half your fixed tick to latency.